National Basketball Championship (women)

 Indian National Basketball Championship for Women is a professional basketball tournament in India for women.
 This tournament is held by the Basketball Federation of India.
-The 61st Championship was held in New Delhi in 2011.
-23 states teams participated in this tournament.
+23 state teams have participated in this tournament.

 History

-At the 2019 event, Indian Railways team staved off Kerala 68-55.
+At the 2019 event, Indian Railways team staved off Kerala 68–55.

 Led by the new national team player Shireen Limaye, Railways won their third straight title.
 Madhya Pradesh also secured a rare podium finish by beating Punjab in the bronze medal game.

-In the semifinals, Kerala ousted Punjab 73-62 while Railways absolutely decimated Madhya Pradesh 106-37 to reach the finals.
+In the semifinals, Kerala ousted Punjab 73-62 while Railways absolutely decimated Madhya Pradesh 106–37 to reach the finals.